 According to current regulations, only four chickens are allowed on an acre of land at any given time.
 The use of roosters is strictly forbidden.
 Your chickens should be housed in a proper enclosure located at least 15 feet from the property line, and the enclosure must provide adequate ventilation.

 Even though Nebraska has a typical Midwestern climate, characterized by extremes in temperature between the four seasons – hot summers and cold winters – it is still one of the coldest places in the United States.

-The western region is drier than the eastern side, which tends to be more humid, temperatures are generally consistent throughout the entire state.
+While the western region is drier and the eastern side tends to be more humid, temperatures are generally consistent throughout the state.
 Summers are consistently hot and humid, with frequent thunderstorms that can become violent at any time.
 On the other end of the spectrum, winters are extremely harsh.

 Chicken Breeds for Hot and Humid Areas

 If you live in an area where the summers are extremely hot, you may want to consider focusing on lighter-weight breeds, such as the Mediterranean classes of poultry.

 Leghorns, Andalusians, Sicilian Buttercups, Minorcas, and Anconas, are just a few breeds that fall into this category.
 Breeds such as Australorps, Speckled Sussexes, and Ameraucanas are good choices if you prefer more calm breeds that lay eggs in colors other than white.